Lake Ontario Area Recycling Resources

 Non-Municipal Recycling Resources

 Private organizations have taken it upon themselves to help us recycle things that our municipal systems can’t.
-Below are some local resources for those hard to recycle items:
+Below are some local resources for those hard-to-recycle items:

 Terracycle Canada